+The purchases and sales of the pooled investment vehicles represents the sale of the Real Return Fund and reinvestment of proceeds in other pooled funds and other fund re-balancing events.
 The change in the market value of investments during the year comprises all increases and decreases in the market value of investments held at any time during the year, including profits and losses realised on sales of investments during the year.